jasonsync/sync-access-controller/README.md

-# sync-access-controller
+# sync-access-lan-ewelink-controller

+- Node.js controller
-- Node.js controller for management and eWeLink API interaction
+  - eWeLink API interaction
+  - communicates with the sync-access remote server
+     - announces controller network information to remote server, in order for the remote server to redirect users to the local network PHP web interface.
-- PHP web interface for users on local-network
+- PHP website
+  - custom frontend dashboard UI for user control of eWeLink devices
+     - provides a proxy in order for client javascript interaction with node.js controller